IEEE CIS is organizing a mentoring program for students and early career researchers who are presenting papers at WCCI2020.

 – participation in the program is free of charge to registered presenters;

 – *depending on demand, the number of mentees may be limited.
 All presenters accepted to the mentoring program will be explicitly notified via email.
+Applications to participate in the program submitted with registrations after the Early Registration Deadline may not be considered.

 How does it work? – All program participants (see above) will be contacted via email prior to the conference.
 Mentor and mentee contact details will be shared between them to allow them to engage prior and during the conference if desired.
 If you do not want your contact details to be shared with your mentor, please opt-out as described above.

-Questions? – Please email.
+Questions? – Please contact us: